What are sugar substitutes?

 Sugar substitutes are used in many processed foods and drinks, including baked goods, soft drinks, powdered drink mixes, candy, puddings, canned foods, jellies, and dairy products.
 Check the ingredient list on the Nutrition Facts Label for the names of the sugar substitutes listed above.
 This list gives ingredients in descending order by weight.
 Unless you add a sugar substitute yourself, it is often hard to know exactly how much a food or drink contains.

 I’m pregnant.
-Are sugar substitutes safe for me?
+Are sugar substitutes/artificial sweeteners safe for me?

 Based on the available scientific evidence, sugar substitutes that are FDA-approved as food additives are safe for most people when used in moderation.